Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices

 optimizing over the {matrix square roots} $(B_0, \dots, B_L) \equiv \left(\Sigma_0^{1/2}, \dots, \Sigma_L^{1/2} \right)$ which inhabit the Euclidean vector space $\bbH_d$.
 The formulation \eqref{eq:sqrtOpt} lends itself to unconstrained gradient descent methods because, given a starting point consisting of $L+1$ symmetric matrices, as long as the descent directions are computed such that they lie in $\bbH_d^L$ (see, e.g., \cite{matrixcookbook, minka2000old}), the result of optimization will also be in $\bbH_d^L$.

 A slight subtlety of the square root formulation \cref{eq:sqrtOpt} is that it does not guarantee that the resulting $(\hat\Sigma_0, \dots, \hat\Sigma_L) = (\hat B_0^2, \dots, \hat B_L^2)$ will be strictly positive definite; rather it is only necessary that they be positive semidefinite.
-Strict positive definiteness and increased numerical stability can be enforced by adding regularization as in \Cref{sec:regularization}.
+We enforce strict positive definiteness in \cref{eq:sqrtOpt} by adding regularization as in \Cref{sec:regularization}.